"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 In 1967, to avoid contractual problems, King Curtis replaced Jimmy's contribution with another guitarist and used it as the backing for Aretha Franklin's superb "Save Me"*.

-Then later, in 1969, Curtis came back again to the master with Jimmy, did more overdubbing and released it under his own name as King Curtis & The Kingpins - "Instant Groove" / Sweet Inspiration" (unfortunately, the 1969 remixed version was used by Experience Hendrix on the "West Coast Seattle Boy" compilation presumably because the sound is better).
+Then later, in 1969, Curtis came back again to the master (which had featured Jimmy), put on more overdubs and released it under his own name as King Curtis & The Kingpins - "Instant Groove" / Sweet Inspiration" (unfortunately, the 1969 remixed version was used by Experience Hendrix on the "West Coast Seattle Boy" compilation presumably because the sound is better).

 > "Instant Groove can be found today on the "West Coast Seattle Boy" box set.